KevOub/bonk/README.md

   -backlog uint
         backlog limit (default 8192)
   -bonkip-a
-        kills IP addresses not in the allow list set by /etc/bonk/config.json (defualt false) -bonkip-d
+        do not bonk processes in the allow list set by /etc/bonk/config.json (defualt false) -bonkip-d
         kills IP addresses in the deny list set by /etc/bonk/config.json (defualt false) -color